What Is Alodine (Chem Film) – Alodine Coating Thickness, Process, Types & Chem Film vs Anodize

 2024.8.13

-Alodine finish is an important metal surface treatment technology that improves corrosion resistance and adhesion for metal surfaces.
-What is the process of Alodine coating and when do you need it?
-Let’s get into an overview of the Alodine finish/chem film/chromate conversion coating, covering its types, classes, standards, processes, and comparison with anodizing, etc. Junying is capable of providing Chromate conversion coating surface finishing service for your aluminum machined parts or other components.
+Alodine is an important metal surface treatment technology that improves corrosion resistance and adhesion for metal surfaces.
+What is the process of Alodine finish, and when do you need it?
+Let’s get into an overview of the Alodine/chem film/chromate conversion coating, covering its types, classes, standards, processes, thickness, and comparison with anodizing, etc. Junying is capable of providing Chromate conversion coating surface finishing service for your aluminum machined parts or other components.

 Types and Classes of Alodine Finish (Chem Film)